-It’s 2019 — we have roll-up TVs, foldable smartphones, voice-activated assistants, a plethora of internet-connected smart devices and more technology being introduced every day.
-And with more smart devices comes a need for a better-connected network.
+It’s 2020 — we have roll-up TVs, foldable smartphones, voice-activated assistants, a plethora of internet-connected smart devices and more technology being introduced every day.
+And with more smart devices comes the need for a better-connected network.

-The technology is an evolution of the current 4G or 4G LTE wireless data you may currently use with your existing smartphone or devices.
+The technology is an evolution of the 4G or 4G LTE wireless data you may currently use with your existing smartphone or devices.
 These 5G networks are powered by a new technology referred to as millimeter wave, or mmWave.

-This latest evolution focuses on massive device connectivity with reduced latency — a measure of how fast data transfers between a source and its destination — and a higher data rate.
+This latest evolution focuses on massive device connectivity with reduced latency — in other words, how quickly data transfers between a source and its destination — and a higher data rate.
 Where 5G outperforms current technology is its speed and connectivity.
 In a live demonstration of a prototype 5G device on a prototype 5G network by Qualcomm, Motorola and Verizon, the test modem was able to transfer a gigabyte worth of data in just 17 seconds.

 How long to download a 2-hour movie?

 What companies offer 5G already?